letoram/arcan/src/a12/net/HACKING.md

 This command is respected if the receiver is running in directory mode.
-If permitted (rate limit, key access restrictions, ...) it will result in a series of directory-state updates, giving the current set of available appls.
+If permitted (rate limit, key access restrictions, ...) it will result in a series of directory-state updates, giving the current set of available appls, sources or sinks (depending if connecting as a source, or sink yourself).

 If notify is set to !0, the sender requests that any changes to the set will be provided dynamically without the caller polling through additional